How to Record Family Stories: A Complete Guide

 Need prompts?
 Start with our questions to ask grandparents.

-Everyone has stories, sometimes they just need prompting.
-Studies show that memory recall improves by 67% when prompted with specific events versus general questions (e.g., "Tell me about your wedding" vs. "Tell me about your life").⁵ Try asking about specific events: their wedding day, their first job, the day you were born.
-Specific questions unlock specific memories.
+Everyone has stories; some people just need the right question.
+Research on the cognitive interview technique shows that structured, specific prompts improve recall by 25-40% in older adults versus open-ended questions.⁵ "Tell me about your wedding day" draws out far more than "Tell me about your life."
+Ask about specific events: their wedding day, their first job, the day you were born.

 Technical Issues